tsarnet/cs-sdk/README.md

 ## Parameters

-- `Id` - The Id Of The User To Get.
+- `Id` - The id of the user to get.